11 Things to Do at Chautauqua Park & Iconic Flatirons in Boulder

 There are also steeper hikes and trails the closer you get the Flatirons.
 Check out this map of the Chautauqua Park area, the main entrance, and popular hiking trails.

-Things to do when visiting Chautauqua Park
+Things to do at Chautauqua Park

 Chautauqua Park has so many things to see and do, and plenty of opportunities to learn and grow as well.